An Oasis of Diversity and Opportunity

 Driving east from the urban center of Los Angeles on I-10, one passes through San Bernardino and Riverside, past the Native American casinos, factory outlet stores and date shake stands until one comes to the wind farms in the shadow of Mount San Gorgonio.

-Welcome to the future where desert siroccos are harvested and turned into electricity, and welcome to the desert communities of Coachella Valley: Palm Springs, Cathedral City, Rancho Mirage, Palm Desert, Indian Wells, La Quinta, and Indio.
+Welcome to the future where desert siroccos are harvested and turned into electricity, and welcome to the desert communities of Coachella Valley: Palm Springs, Desert Hot Springs, Cathedral City, Rancho Mirage, Palm Desert, Bermuda Dunes, Indian Wells, La Quinta, Indio, Coachella, Thermal, Mecca, North Shore and Oasis.
 These communities are diverse and vibrant.

 And, finally, welcome to the work of the Desert Regional Consortium and its focus on expanding and improving programs, services, options, opportunities and outcomes for our adult students.